xively/xively-rb/CONTRIBUTING.md

-Whether it's clarifying how to use them, requesting new features, finding bugs, or contributing to writing them yourself, the Cosm libraries are completely open-source and always being updated, and we want to hear your thoughts.
+Whether it's clarifying how to use them, requesting new features, finding bugs, or contributing to writing them yourself, the Xively libraries are completely open-source and always being updated, and we want to hear your thoughts.

 Feel free to fork and improve this library any way you want.
 If you feel that the library benefits from your changes, please open a pull request and contribute back!

 ## Getting Help with Using a Library
-For discussion, questions, and help with implementation, we use [Stack Overflow](http://stackoverflow.com/questions/tagged/cosm).
-Be sure to use a `cosm` tag.
+For discussion, questions, and help with implementation, we use [Stack Overflow](http://stackoverflow.com/questions/tagged/xively).
+Be sure to use a `xively` tag.

 ## Requesting New Features
 If you've got a feature request for this library, file it with the GitHub issue tracker.
 (You can find it on the Github page for each library, under the "Issues" tab.)
 We're always expanding our libraries, and would love to hear your ideas.